Reporting Analyst Jobs in USA with Visa Sponsorship

 Can I transition from reporting analyst to a data science role for better sponsorship options?

 Absolutely, and it's one of the most natural career progressions in analytics.
 Start by building Python or R skills alongside your SQL and Excel work, and take on projects involving predictive modeling or statistical analysis.
 Many reporting analysts at companies like Capital One, Wayfair, and Spotify have made this jump internally.
-A data science or senior analytics title often comes with a higher prevailing wage level, which strengthens any future H-1B transfer or renewal petition.
+A data science or senior analytics title often comes with a higher prevailing wage level, which strengthens any future H-1B visa transfer or renewal petition.
 Completing a Google Advanced Data Analytics Certificate or a master's in analytics can accelerate this transition.

 What is the prevailing wage requirement for sponsored Reporting Analyst jobs?